GC6610/TODO/README.md

 <br>
 Backend : Flask<br>
 Frontend : Bootstrap<br>
+Database : MySQL<br>

 ## Progress
 - Backend Part is done
+- Frontend Part is done
-- Currently working on Front-End part
+- Currently working on improving UI
 - For contributing to the project can do pull request and will be taken into consideration if found useful